 Al Shaqab organizes many tours for the public and schools here.
 You must take a ride, at least, to feel the sheer grace and power of these noble animals.
 A word to the wise, though.
 Untamed Arabian steeds are known for their fierce temper.

 1. When is the best time to visit Qatar?

-The middle-east is known for the punishing sun and lethal summars.
+The middle-east is known for the punishing sun and lethal summers.
 Best you avoid that.
 Therefore, a good time to visit Qatar would be from November to April.
-In this interval, you will get weathers pleasant enough to enjoy everything outdoors.
+In this interval, you will get weather pleasant enough to enjoy everything outdoors.
 However, for that same reason, it is the most crowded season here.
-Still we don’t recommend the off-season for budget options.
+Still, we don’t recommend the off-season for budget options.
 Unless, of course, you are from a hot climate already and can take it.

 2. Does Qatar have budget friendly accommodation?

 As in most places of the world, hostels are the cheapest places to stay in Qatar.
 There are quite a few of these here, which you can conveniently book from apps on your phone.
 Other than that, some of the most affordable hotels in Qatar are:

 |Chairmen Hotel DohaAl Mansoura NajmaWarm rooms & suites in a traditional hotel offering a fitness room & a laid-back restaurant||3-star||$28|

 |Souq Waqif Boutique Hotels by TivoliSouq Waqif, DohaElegant rooms & suites in contemporary lodging offering 10 dining options, a gym & a courtyard pool||5-star||$31|